Menu

 Helen Davis, Associate Non-Executive Director

 Photo of Helen Davis, Associate Non-Executive DirectorHelen was appointed as an Associate Non-Executive Director in 2020.
 She has over 30 years’ experience of the NHS working in both operational delivery and in a strategic advisory capacity.
-Helen has a background in all stages of the NHS estates and capital investment processes from strategic planning, through to business case approval, procurement and into construction and operation.
-She was previously UK Head of Health for an international advisory company and was the private sector Director on two NHS/private Strategic Estates Partnerships.

-In addition Helen is a local Justice of the Peace.
+In addition, Helen is a local Justice of the Peace.

 Professor Ann Griffin, Teaching Non-Executive Director